Skip to content

 linksocks connector -t my_connector_token -u ws://localhost:8765 -p 1180

-Step 1: On machine A (inside the network you want to access)
+Step 1: Machine A (inside the network you want to access)

 bash

-Step 2: On machine B (where you want to access the network)
+Step 2: Machine B (where you need the proxy)

 bash